If you came to this page directly, you might wish to read a page with an introduction to this section first.

 (left) S. Martino; (centre) Convento dei Servi di Maria; (right) Baroque bell tower

-Pope Pius IX was born at Senigallia in 1792 and became pope in 1846.
+Pope Pius IX was born in Senigallia in 1792 and became pope in 1846.
 He did a lot to renovate the churches of his hometown.
 Unfortunately the architects to whom he commissioned these improvements were not particularly talented, so the end result is that Senigallia lost some interesting churches of the previous centuries.